-Ram Temple is symbol of sacrifice, determination: PM Modi at Bhumi Pujan
+Golden moment in India's history, Janmabhoomi liberated today: PM Modi at Bhumi Pujan

 Lucknow, Aug 05: Starting his speech with "Jai Siya Ram", Prime Minister Narendra Modi extended congratulations on the beginning of construction of Ram Temple in Ayodhya.
-"I am fortunate that I could join this auspicious occasion.
-Chants of Jai Siya Ram can be heard across the world."

 Ayodhya Ram Mandir Temple: Design, construction cost, height, area, completion time